Seeking the Kingdom of God: From Religion to Relationship

 Kingdom Principle

-Seeking the Kingdom of God is not another task to perform; it is a lens through which you see your entire life.
-It is the constant, conscious choice to prioritize God's reality over your circumstances.
+Seeking the Kingdom of God is not another task to perform; it's a lens through which you see your entire life.
+It's the constant, conscious choice to prioritize God's reality over your circumstances.

 Seeking the Kingdom of God is the most rewarding adventure you will ever embark on.
 It is a lifetime journey of letting go of your own efforts and learning to rest in His power.
 It is the path to a life where you are guided by His wisdom, sustained by His peace, and provided for by His riches.
 Don't let it become a religious duty.
 Let it be your daily delight.